asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 I oscillated (heh) between a few ideas, but eventually settled on a giant big array of `[217]Tile`, where an empty cell has the value `0`[^1].
 To calculate offsets, I adapted the functions declared in the Red Blob article, and started with this neat loop (`N`, `CENTER`, and `CELL_COUNT` are compile-time constants based on the board's size):

+[^1]: As mentioned earlier, the Blank tile is not used in the game.
+This permits using a sentinel value of `0` (or really any value with the smallest six bits set to `0`) to mark an empty cell.
+Since Tiles are a `u8` bitset anyway, why waste memory on pointers (which are wider), or `Maybe`, which is at least an extra byte in size?
+I am not thinking *too* hard about performance (I know nobody will use this), but it is an interesting constraint to keep in mind.

 ```odin
 Board :: [CELL_COUNT]Tile